ayahack89/ayahack89/README.md

 ## 🚀 About Me

-- 🔧 Software Developer with 2+ years of hands-on experience in backend development, scripting, and modern web technologies.
+- 🔧 Software Developer with hands-on experience in backend development, scripting, and modern web technologies.
-- 🧠 Currently learning **Data Structures & Algorithms** to deepen my problem-solving skills.
+- 🧠 Currently learning **C programming** to deepen my problem-solving skills.
 - 🐳 Exploring **DevOps** – Docker, Linux, CI/CD, and Kubernetes for scalable solutions.
 - 🧪 Curious about **AI/ML** and how intelligent systems shape the future.
 - 📬 Reach me at [ayanabhachatterjee@gmail.com](mailto:ayanabhachatterjee@gmail.com)